Women in the Professions

 The Unstoppable Alice Payne, P.Geo.

-The Dean of Women was threatening to expel her.
+The dean of women was threatening to expel her.
 It was 1961 and Alice Payne, a third-year geology undergrad at the University of Alberta, had signed up for the annual class field trip to the mountains.
 The one-week outing was a vital part of her structural geology course—a chance to learn hands-on skills she’d need for employment.
 The problem?
-She was the only female on the list.
+She was the only woman on the list.
 Going on the field trip simply wouldn’t be proper.

 Women in the Professions Share Their Perspectives